Talking about Vaccines with Dr. Stanley Plotkin

 - How can we still use a fetal cell line from the 1960s to make vaccines today?

-- What does it mean if a vaccine trial is double-blinded?
+- What does it mean when a vaccine trial is double-blinded?

 - How do clinical trials work?